Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/virtual-memory-layout-81.png" alt="">

 If you noticed, the 64-bit architecture virtual memory layout has a section that's 'Unmapped'.
-This space is unmapped because of windows resritctions and limitations in CPUs, at this time.
+This space is unmapped because of windows restrictions and limitations in CPUs, at this time.

 General Architecture of Windows
 ---